AsmaaAamir/CI_PP1_TSO/README.md

 <img src="docs/features/carousle-screenshot.png">

 ### Daily Flavour's
-Allowes the user to have a look what flavours that are avalibale for cupcakes and brownies.
+Allowes the user to have a look what flavours that are avalibale for cupcakes and brownies. <br>
 User story covered: 4
 <img src="docs/features/dailyflavour-screenshot.png">

 ### News
-Allowes the users to see upcoming events order deadlines and if we have any ongoing or coming competition, whihc alows them to enter and win a price.
+Allowes the users to see upcoming events order deadlines and if we have any ongoing or coming competition, whihc alows them to enter and win a price. <br>
 User story covered: 7
 <img src="docs/features/news-screenshot.png">

 ### Footer
-The Footer is featured on all four pages and it contain contact information and soical media links.
+The Footer is featured on all four pages and it contain contact information and soical media links. <br>
 User stories covered : 1 and 5
 <img src="docs/features/footer-screenshot.png">